 What is Growing Justice?

-Growing Justice is a first-of-kind initiative designed to solve two problems at once: expand access to fresh, healthy food, both in prison and in the mainly low-income communities incarcerated people come from and return to, while also creating a pathway to employment for formerly incarcerated people in a green jobs industry expected to be valued at $155.6 billion globally by 2026.
+Growing Justice is a first-of-kind initiative designed to solve two problems at once: expand access to fresh, healthy food, both in prison and in the mainly low-income communities incarcerated people come from and return to, while also creating a pathway to employment for formerly incarcerated people in a green jobs industry expected to reach a market value of more than $67 billion in 2025, and $333 billion by 2037.

-Growing Justice features the development of a pilot indoor farm on the grounds of Central California Women’s Facility in Chowchilla and a second pilot farm at the Impact Justice office in Oakland.
-These hydroponic farms built entirely inside shipping containers outfitted with grow lights and irrigation systems will produce nutrient-rich leafy greens for use in the prison’s kitchen and in Oakland communities while also functioning as job training sites for incarcerated and formerly incarcerated people.
+Growing Justice features the development of a pilot indoor farm on the grounds of Camille Griffin Graham Correctional Institution in Columbia, South Carolina, a second pilot farm at Central California Women’s Facility in Chowchilla, California, and a third pilot farm at the Impact Justice office in Oakland.
+These hydroponic farms built entirely inside shipping containers outfitted with grow lights and irrigation systems will produce nutrient-rich leafy greens for use in the both prison kitchens and in Oakland communities while also functioning as job training sites for incarcerated and formerly incarcerated people.

 In sum, Growing Justice is a food production and job creation program all in one, leveraging a climate-sensitive approach to farming.